Study Spanish in Buenos Aires Argentina

 amigos

-Ester, the Spanish teacher recommend ...
+Ester, the Spanish teacher recommends ...

 Can you give me any tips about...